-- ► To create new attributes for the rciusergroup class: - 1.
-Click the + symbol before Active Directory Schema in the left pane of the window. - 2.
+- To create new attributes for the reiusergroup class: - Click the + symbol before Active Directory® Schema in the left pane of the window. - 2.
 Right-click Attributes in the left pane.

 Click New and then choose Attribute.
 When the warning message appears, click Continue and the Create New Attribute dialog appears.